 2. Once the limit on the number of Marihuana Retailer or Microbusiness Licenses or conditional licenses for Marihuana Retailers or Microbusinesses is reached as provided herein, then any additional applications shall be held in consecutive time- and date-stamped order for future conditional authorization, and the Village Manager shall notify the applicant of this fact by first-class mail.
 Any applicant waiting for future conditional authorization may withdraw their submission prior to the issuance of a conditional authorization by written notice to the Village Manager at any time and receive a refund of the initial application fee submitted.

 3. A “conditional authorization” means only that the applicant has submitted a valid application for a Marihuana Retailer or Microbusiness License.
-The applicant shall not locate or operate as a Marihuana Retailer or Microbusiness without first obtaining a Marihuana Retailer or Microbusiness License from the Village as provided herein, and all other permits and approvals as required by all other applicable ordinances and regulations of the Village, including a Special (Conditional) Use Permit under Section 9, 10 and 11 of Ordinance No. 127.
+The applicant shall not locate or operate as a Marihuana Retailer or Microbusiness without first obtaining a Marihuana Retailer or Microbusiness License from the Village as provided herein, and all other permits and approvals as required by all other applicable ordinances and regulations of the Village, including a Conditional Use Permit under Section 9, 10 and 11 of Ordinance No. 127.

 4. Applicants and licensees shall report any other change in the information required by this Section, to the Village within ten (10) days of the change.
 Fees shall be set by Council Resolution for any Stakeholder added after the original application is filed.